-1. The competent authority in the State requested shall serve the said documents and papers in accordance with the laws and rules applicable in this regard.
+1. The competent authority in the Requested State shall serve the said documents and papers in accordance with the laws and rules applicable in this regard.
 No fees and costs may be levied for effecting such service.

-2. Service may be effected in a special mode or manner specified by the Requesting State, provided that it does not contravene the laws of the Requested State and further subject to the payment of costs of such special mode of service.
+2. Service may be effected in a special mode specified by the Requesting State provided that it does not contravene the laws of the Requested State and further subject to the payment of costs of such special mode of service.